Rudy Grubesky

 Bio

-Coach Grubesky is currently in his first year as the head women’s soccer coach at Central Penn College.
-He has been coaching at the college level for ten years, most recently as an assistant coach at Penn State University-Harrisburg for the women's soccer team.
+Coach Grubesky is currently in his second year as the head women’s soccer coach at Central Penn College.
+He has been coaching at the college level for eleven years, most recently as an assistant coach at Penn State University-Harrisburg for the women's soccer team.
 He was also a head coach at another local D-III college.
 He has been involved in coaching soccer at the youth, high school, and college levels for over twenty-six years.
 He has also served as the head coach for the Capital Area Region’s girls’ soccer teams that participated in the Keystone State Games.

 Coach Grubesky was named the Girl's East Region Coach of the Year by the United Soccer Coaches organization, formerly the National Soccer Coaches Association of America (NSCAA) and was presented with this prestigious award on January 12, 2017 at the NSCAA annual convention in Los Angeles.